José Gonçalves da Silva

 José Gonçalves da Silva (December 22, 1838 – August 15, 1911) was a Brazilian politician who served as the governor of Bahia in 1890.

 History

 Biography

 Gonçalves Silva completed his first studies in Salvador at Colégio Pereira.
 In 1854, he enrolled at the Law School of Recife where he remained until the third year, completing the course in São Paulo, in 1859.

+Public life began when he returned to Bahia and settled in Vila nova da Rainha, affiliated with the conservative party.
+Living in Senhor do Bonfim, José Gonçalves exercised, already in the Empire, reasonable political leadership, which grew, with the Proclamation of the Republic, a form of government that accepted and declared in a letter to his friend and fellow struggler, Baron jeremoabo: Did you find my telegram of accession to the Republic enthusiastic?
+And, in fact, I joined with enthusiasm; was completely disgusted by the politics of the Monarchy and the old parties.
+You don't evaluate what the liberals were up to against me.
+If it were not for the advent of the Republic, which defeated them, I would have, though old and tired, to sustain struggles equal to that of 1863.

 Still in the imperial period, he was provincial deputy (1868) and general deputy (current federal deputy) (1869-1872).
 In the Republic, he held the position of state senator, concomitantly with that of governor, acting in the Federalist Republican Party, which he presided over, until he was removed by Luís Viana, as a result of his deposition.